cblair/twitter_searcher/README.md

 # APIs
-## Tweet Search
+## /tweets/search
-Search is done via a GET with application/json to /tweets/search.
+* method - POST
+* Content-Type - application/json

 The JSON request is of the following format:

     {
         "search" : {